Sloane's viperfish: Diet

-C. sloani is a major consumer of myctophids (lanternfishes).
+C. sloani is a major consumer of myctophids (lanternfishes), other bony fishes, and crustaceans.
 An average C. sloani individual probably consumes at least one lanternfish every twelve days and there is no evidence to suggest that they increase their intake of food the bigger they are.
 Consequently, the stomachs of smaller individuals have been found containing proportionally larger prey than the prey found in the stomachs of larger individuals.
 However, they are not picky in their diet — they also eat other fishes, eggs, and algae.
 This is another thing that distinguishes them from the C. danae, which feeds mainly on crustaceans, however there has been evidence that shows smaller variations had crustaceans included in the stomach during stomach content analysis.
 C. sloani typically feed on large prey, and in some cases was documented to consume prey up to 50% of its own bodyweight, and the size of their prey allows them to feed rarely and opportunistically while maximizing energetic efficiency.
 This is consistent with the observation that only individuals under 120 mm in length were found with crustaceans in their stomach contents.
 The fish is considered a specialist predator given the small list of prey that were observed in the stomach content analysis.
+Some examples of nektonic prey include Cyclothone, Bregmaceros, Diaphus, Lampanyctus, and Myctophum.
 In a study to determine the effect of seasonal changes on feeding behavior, no significant difference was determined for C. sloani, and all of the prey items observed were fishes.
 Earlier research found that of the 28 fish species preyed on, 18 were myctophids.
 There was no observation of a diurnal feeding pattern, meaning their feeding was not affected by time of day.